railsadminteam/rails_admin/docs/roadmap.md

 ### `has_many :through`, `habtm`
 - find a solution for mobile devices (currently not intuitive)

-### Groups
-- better defaults (one group for each relation is dumb and group legend is repeated uselessly in field legend)

 ### Modals
 - desactivate add button if target requires source id to validate and source is a new record